bridgekitio/frodo/README.md

 all things that are important regardless of whether we're servicing an API call or an event.

-One of Abide's primary goals is to make it so that you never have to think about HTTP or transport code, but there are still times when there's no getting around it.
+One of Frodo's primary goals is to make it so that you never have to think about HTTP or transport code, but there are still times when there's no getting around it.
 If you want to consume your service in a web application, you're going to need to set up